Lure-Kings/Store/README.md

             document.getElementById('productsGrid').innerHTML = '<p>Error loading products.
 Please try again later.</p>';
         }

-        // Step 2: Check for local DRAFTS saved in the admin's browser const productDrafts = localStorage.getItem('productDrafts');
+        const productDrafts = localStorage.getItem('productDrafts');

         if (productDrafts) {
-            // If drafts exist, they are the primary source of truth for THIS session. products = JSON.parse(productDrafts);
+            products = JSON.parse(productDrafts);
-            console.log("Loaded product data from local DRAFTS.");
         } else {
-            // Otherwise, use the LIVE data fetched from the server. products = liveProducts;
+            products = liveProducts;
-            console.log("Loaded product data from LIVE products.json.");
         }

-        // Load cart and logo from localStorage (this is user-specific and correct) const storedCart = localStorage.getItem('cart');
+        const storedCart = localStorage.getItem('cart');
         cart = storedCart ?
 JSON.parse(storedCart) : [];